Calgary, Lethbridge post-secondaries keep classes online through February

 UNIVERSITY OF CALGARY

 The U of C says online classes will remain until Feb.
-19, with in-person learning will resume on Feb.
+19, with in-person learning resuming on Feb.
 28.

 "Thus far, this variant has led to fewer hospitalizations than previous variants, but it is very contagious," president and vice-chancellor Ed McCauley said in a letter.